 FAQ About Low-Maintenance Landscaping in Salt Lake City

 Drought-tolerant native plants will require the least maintenance in a Salt Lake City landscape.
 Remember, native plants have adapted to the local climate and don’t need as much care as non-natives.
 And drought-tolerant native species won’t need watering through SLC’s dry periods.

-For more specific planting advice, check out this resource that helps you choose the best drought-tolerant plants for your property’s specific conditions (soil type, sun exposure, etc).
+For more specific planting advice, check out this resource from Utah State University that helps you choose the best drought-tolerant plants for your property’s specific conditions (soil type, sun exposure, etc).

 When to Call a Landscaping Professional

 Here’s why: Pros have a trained eye for garden design, and they can help you figure out which plants and other features would work best in your yard and increase your home’s curb appeal.

 If you want to take the burden of landscaping entirely off your own shoulders, you can even hire a pro landscaper to maintain your yard for you.
 Many pros offer regular landscape maintenance services such as lawn mowing, bush trimming, and leaf removal.
 With their help, your landscape can go from low-maintenance to maintenance-free (for you, at least).

 Don’t let Salt Lake City’s two-faced climate scare you out of creating a landscape that wows your friends and neighbors.
 Even here, having a beautiful yard can be easy with these low-maintenance landscaping techniques.

 Main Photo Credit: Garrett / Wikimedia Commons / CC BY 2.0